Clostridioides difficile colitis

 If C. diff is severe or comes back a few times, fecal transplant may be done.
 This treatment places stool from a donor into the colon of a person who has C. diff infection.
 The good bacteria in the donor stool help heal the colon.

-How can you care for your child who has Clostridioides difficile (C. diff) colitis?
+How can you care for yourself when you have Clostridioides difficile (C. diff) colitis?

 • To prevent the spread of C. diff, practice good hygiene.
-Help your child keep their hands clean by washing them well and often with soap and clean, running water.
-Alcohol-based hand sanitizers do not kill C. diff.
+Keep your hands clean by washing them well and often with soap and clean, running water.
+This is most important after you use the bathroom and before you make and eat food.

 Clostridioides difficile (C. diff) colitis: When to call